agneshephzibahroche/agneshephzibahroche/README.md

 ## 🌱 What I’m currently working on
 - Expanding my knowledge in Machine Learning and Neural Networks 🤖.
 - Constantly coding new projects to enhance my skills 💻.
-- Currently researching to develop a personality quiz based on the 16 personality types 🧠.

 ## 💼 Experience
 - October 2024 Razer, Software Testing Intern